We believe everyone deserves a fast, joyous user experience

-At SpeedCurve, we focus on measuring the interplay between design and performance to help you deliver a great, enjoyable and fast experience to your users.
+Led by Mark Zeman – a teacher, director, and leader in the world of design – and Steve Souders – a pioneer of the web performance movement – we focus on measuring the design and performance of websites to help you deliver an enjoyable and fast experience to all your users.

 Tammy has spent the past two decades studying how people use the web.
 Her book Time Is Money (O’Reilly) explores the intersection of performance, user experience, and business.
 Tammy is a frequent conference speaker, co-curator of WPOstats.com, and co-chair of the annual performance.now() conference.
 Previously at SOASTA.

 Elena has been involved in full-stack web application development since 2007.
 She enjoys the challenge of writing quality code in an ever-changing web environment and diverse tech opportunities with a positive impact.
 Previously at Neighbourly.

 Steve is a pioneer in the world of web performance.
 Steve literally wrote the book on web performance with High Performance Web Sites in 2007.
 He has taught at Stanford University and served as co-chair of Velocity, the original web performance conference.
 Previously Head Performance Engineer at Google.

 Andy stumbled into web performance when he helped an educational publisher overcome the challenge of delivering rich content to schools.
 He has written two books on web performance, is a regular conference speaker, and co-organises the London Web Performance meetup.
 Previously NCC Group and independent consulting.

 Cliff is a long-time web performance advocate who has spent the majority of his career building tools and products that drive performance culture.
 Cliff is obsessively focused on improving the user experience by providing visibility, insight, and value for the largest sites on the web.
 Previously at Akamai.